Logo

 NLP capabilities enable security systems to:

-• Process threat intelligence from unstructured sources including security blogs, forums, and research papers
+• Process threat intelligence from unstructured sources including security blogs, forums, manufacturing sector-specific alerts, and research papers

-According to research published in IEEE Security & Privacy, NLP-enhanced phishing detection can identify sophisticated social engineering attempts with up to 98% accuracy, significantly outperforming traditional detection methods (IEEE Security & Privacy, 2023).
+According to research published in IEEE Security & Privacy, NLP-enhanced phishing detection can identify sophisticated social engineering attempts with up to 98% accuracy (2026 research), significantly outperforming traditional detection methods.
+Manufacturing-targeted phishing campaigns show 94-97% detection accuracy when NLP incorporates industry-specific terminology.

 Deep Learning for Advanced Pattern Recognition